flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - hooked up logging
     - dphiffer: is here :) was lurking during updates
         - welcome!
-        - in NY north of Albany
+        - in Troy, NY north of Albany
         - WFH for a non profit
 - Agenda seeded from last time / during the week
     - [[ian]] logging and monitoring